 Purina also caters to cats with special dietary restrictions.
 While other brands of cat food contain peas and pea protein, Purina Cat Chow leaves these ingredients out, making it perfect for cats with pea allergies or sensitivities.
 If you’re worried about the price tag, customers also voiced their approval of Purina’s affordable prices.
 With its natural ingredients and competitive pricing, Purina Cat Chow Naturals Dry Cat Food is a great option for cats that have a pea free diet or other dietary restrictions.

 Best Treats: Hill’s Prescription Diet Hypo Treats for Cats

 Every cat deserves treats, and Hills Prescription Diet Hypo Treats are perfect for your cat with allergies.
 Developed with allergies in mind, Hill’s Prescription is formulated to help ease sensitive stomachs.
 It contains hydrolyzed proteins, which have been broken down into smaller parts, making it easier to digest.
 Once broken down, your pet’s body no longer recognizes them as the forms that once caused allergies, so they don’t have the same negative effects.
 Hills Prescription Diet Hypo treats contain hydrolyzed chicken liver, rice, and corn, so you should make sure your cat doesn’t have a corn allergy before feeding him or her these treats.

-Reviewers love Diet Hypo Treats, saying they’re the only treats that don’t cause upset stomachs or painful digestion for their sensitive cats.
 Once you’ve switched your cat to an allergy diet, Hill’s Prescription allows you to offer rewards and treats without the painful side effects.